How to protect yourself in case they do.

 What ransomware encrypts

-Most current variations of ransomware scan only your system drive.
-For most systems, that's the "C:" drive.
-Any other drives -- including your backup drive -- are ignored.
-This allows the ransomware to be fast, encrypting before you notice while still giving it access to your important files (typically also stored on C:).
+Most ransomware scans only your system drive.
+For most systems, that’s the “C:” drive.
+Any other drives — including your backup drive — are ignored.
+This gives access to your important files (typically stored on C:) and allows the ransomware to quickly encrypt files before you notice.

 More sophisticated variations that can scan all drives attached to the system, including external and/or network connections, do exist.
 Anything with a drive letter could be at risk.